samkamau81/Kenyas-Maize-Output-Time-Series/README.md

 __Smoothing data__ is strongly related to imputing missing data, and so some of those techniques are relevant here as well.
 For example, you can smooth data by applying a rolling mean, with or without a lookahead, as that is simply a matter of the point’s position relative to the window used to calculate its smoothed value.
 When you are smoothing, you want to think about a number of questions:
-- Why are you smoothing?
+___Why are you smoothing ? ___
 Smoothing can serve a number of purposes:
-*Data preparation* - Is your raw data unsuitable?
+- *Data preparation* - Is your raw data unsuitable?
 For example, you may know very high values are unlikely or unphysical, but you need a principled way to deal with them.
 Smoothing is the most straightforward solution.
-*Feature generation* - The practice of taking a sample of data, be it many characteristics about a person, image, or anything else, and summarizing it with a few metrics.
+- *Feature generation* - The practice of taking a sample of data, be it many characteristics about a person, image, or anything else, and summarizing it with a few metrics.
 In this way a fuller sample is collapsed along a few dimensions or down to a few traits.
 Feature generation is especially important for machine learning.
 Prediction - The simplest form of prediction for some kinds of processes is mean reversion, which you get by making predictions from a smoothed feature.
-*Visualization*
-Do you want to add some signal to what seems like a noisy scatter plot?
+- *Visualization* - Do you want to add some signal to what seems like a noisy scatter plot?
 If so, what is your intention in doing so?

 *Therefore __Smoothing data__ is the process of removing noise from a dataset*

 ![image](https://www.investopedia.com/thmb/AlWZjs7tasYiBJGyzVOl1cObsKU=/750x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/dotdash_Final_Strategies_Applications_Behind_The_50_Day_EMA_INTC_AAPL_Jul_2020-03-4913804fedb2488aa6a3e60de37baf4d.jpg)